 - Detox, detox, detox.
 The ability to remove toxins is why people love using it as a facial mask AND in an edible form.
 Studies show promise in reducing mold-related aflatoxin B1 and cyanide.
 It can interact with other medications, which is why it is important to speak with a medical professional.

 - A gentle option to remove oil and impurities from skin's top layer.
 It is often used as an active ingredient in commercial face mask.

 - Poison ivy - a cause close to Cliff's heart (poor guy) - contains urushiol, which is what triggers allergic reactions in so many of us.
 Bentonite clay can help reduce the inflammation and effects of this compound.

 - It works as both an anti-bacterial and anti-inflammatory product.

 - Clay can be dangerous if ingested, which is why it should never be done without researching your specific needs, first.
 Some have found success using it to detox armpits, feet, teeth, and more.
 Enjoy a comprehensive overview here.

 My Experience with a Bentonite Clay Face Mask

 Note the bags under my eyes and no eyebrow showing...my face is having a time of it right now! 😉

-I decided to follow the basic instructions and keep ingredients as minimal as possible – for a “first timer.”
+I decided to follow the basic instructions and keep ingredients as minimal as possible - for a "first timer."
 The basic ratio for a mask is 1 part clay to 2 parts water.
-Ultimately, I estimated the amount and ended up mixing about 1.5 tbsp clay to 3 tbsp water…and made way too much.
-But, that’s ok!
+Ultimately, I estimated the amount and ended up mixing about 1.5 tablespoon clay to 3 tablespoon water...and made way too much.
+But, that's ok!
 I shared a bit with my husband, who had a few bug bites of his own.

 - Wash and dry your face before starting the mask procedure.
 Sounds so official, doesn't it?